Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

 First, assume that we have one $w$-stick in the square.
 This is either in the upper or lower triangular portion so we can replace the $z$-stick with an $x$- and $y$-stick in the other half of the square, adding one stick.

-Now, assume there are two $w$-sticks in the square.
+Now, assume there are two $w$-sticks in the square (see \fullref{2 w stick case}).
 If they are both in the upper or lower triangle then we can replace them like above.
 If not, then there is one on either side.
 They must differ in the $x$- or $y$-coordinate by at least one.
 Scale the entire knot by a factor of $2$ so we are guaranteed a gap of at least two between the $w$-sticks.
 Then, without loss of generality, suppose that they differ in the $y$-coordinate.
 Let $a$ be the $y$-coordinate of the lowest $w$-stick.
-Then, we can replace the $z$-stick by the following sequence of sticks: $y_{0,a}x_{0,l}y_{a,l}$.
+Then as depicted in \fullref{2 w stick case}, we can replace the $z$-stick by the following sequence of sticks: $y_{0,a}x_{0,l}y_{a,l}$.

 Assume that there are three $w$-sticks in the square.
 Scale the knot by a factor of $2$.
 If all $w$-sticks are in the upper or lower triangle then we can replace them like in the one-stick case.
 Note that between the three of them, there must be at least two unique $x$- or $y$-coordinates.
 Assume without loss of generality that there are two unique $y$-coordinates then let $s$ be the greatest of the $y$-coordinates.
 Look at the portions of $z$ above $s$ and below $s$ separately, forming two new squares of replacement for each of these.
 One of these squares has at most two sticks and the other has at most one.
 For simplicity, assume that there are the maximum amount of sticks in each square but note that there may be other ways to replace the $z$-stick with fewer sticks if there are fewer than the maximum.